-Home and Community-Based Services Stabilization Grant
+➤ Home and Community-Based Services Stabilization Grant

-In order to support providers affected by the public health emergency, FSSA worked with stakeholders to develop a stabilization grant program.
-For technical assistance, we have published an informational video and FAQ, as well as issued targeted provider bulletins.
+In order to support providers affected by the public health emergency, FSSA worked with stakeholders to develop the Home- and Community-Based Services Stabilization Grant opportunity.
+As part of the HCBS Stabilization Grant, providers must attest to passing through at least seventy-five percent (75%) of the amount received towards HCBS related workforce stabilization activities.
+For technical assistance, we published an informational video and FAQ, as well as issued targeted provider bulletins.
 We have established a dedicated HCBS inbox and have been communicating directly with stakeholders through hcbs.spendplan@fssa.in.gov.